K.J. Osborn Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 - In his one matchup against the Cowboys, Osborn's zero receiving yards total is 35.5 less than his over/under for Sunday's game (35.5).

-- Osborn did not have a touchdown catch in that matchup against the Cowboys.
+- Osborn did not have a touchdown catch in that outing against the Cowboys.

 - This week Osborn will face the NFL's 30th-ranked pass defense (311.2 yards allowed per game).